megonemad1/Tutor-Website/about.md

 ### Mob book
 a number of years ago I designed a collaborative story-making website based in Python, using flask as the framework and sqlite to store user data https://github.com/megonemad1/MobBook it was an early project I created.

-it's a website designed to let users create the next sentence in a story. it had some problems to overcome, primarily i didn't want to have a authentication system but i did want a rating system, this lead to creating a combination of mitigations to prevent repeat rating of story parts.
+it's a website designed to let users create the next sentence in a story. it had some problems to overcome, primarily I didn't want to have a authentication system but I did want a rating system, this lead to creating a combination of mitigations to prevent repeat rating of story parts.

 Currently designing a story framework for game development, capable of creating dynamic game states.
 I have delivered a presentation on this game to a local